YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

    .
 S @(reg(reg)_"="_reg(reg)) W "–OK"
    Q

 This routine provides a generalized approach to automating some of the tasks described in this section.
 It contains argumentless DO commands primarily for typesetting reasons.
 The routine issues a report if any region is frozen, but does not report which regions are in that state.
-It may hang reading or writing a database.
+It may hang while reading or writing a database.
 However, unless the region(s) holding ^% and the next global after ^% has a problem, it displays the name of the region that it is about to try.
 If this routine runs to completion, the databases in the current Global Directory are completely accessible.
 The limitations of this routine can be overcome by writing custom shell scripts and/or M programs that include embedded information about one or more Global Directories.

 .. note::
    If you have a Global Directory mapping globals to multiple files, you may create an alternative Global Directory using different mappings to those same files.
 Such a mapping prevents the test program(s) from touching the "real" data.